A: accuracy levels – assumptions

 - Work Periods.
 The activity duration estimates, usually expressed in hours or days—smaller projects— or in weeks or months— larger projects.

 - Working Capital.
 The funds available for use by an organization.

-TIPS FOR: project manager keywords, project management glossary of terms, glossary of project management terms, project glossary, glossary of project management, project management abbreviation glossary, glossary project management, project management keywords, project management keyterms.
+TIPS FOR: project manager keywords, project management glossary of terms, glossary of project management terms, project glossary, glossary of project management, project management abbreviation glossary, glossary project management, project management, project management software, project management keywords, project management keyterms.